AltspaceVR/AltspaceSDK-site/pages/get-started.md

 If you join the [Early Access program](https://help.altvr.com/hc/en-us/articles/360015270793-What-is-the-Early-Access-Program-), you will also be able to create additional worlds on the [AltspaceVR My Worlds page](https://account.altvr.com/worlds/my).

 ## Unity Uploader
 We offer a Unity uploader for both worlds and custom kits.
 This feature is very early in development.
-To learn more, please join the [World Builders Discord channel](https://discord.gg/Kp59Frb) to chat, or read about it on the [World Building help pages](https://help.altvr.com/hc/en-us/sections/360002939973-World-Building)
+To learn more, please join the [World Builders Discord channel](https://discord.gg/Kp59Frb) to chat, or read about it on the [World Building help pages](https://help.altvr.com/hc/en-us/sections/360002939973-World-Building).

+If you have legacy Unity 2018 kits or templates to update to Unity 2019.2, check out the [Upgrade Guide](upgrade-2019-2.md).

 ## Integrating the MRE SDK into your own app
 If you have made your own app or game in Unity3D, and want to run MREs inside your app, you should look at the [MRE Unity Client Library](https://github.com/Microsoft/mixed-reality-extension-unity) repository